Skip to content

 In addition, you need to update function page_table_switch by modifying the satp CSR with the address of the root page table of process pid.
 Recall that this function is invoked by proc_yield for context switch.
 Lastly, implement the page_table_translate function which returns the physical address mapped from vaddr for process pid.

-It is possible to reuse functions setup_identity_region and pagetable_identity_map as is, but feel free to modify them if you find it necessary.
+It is possible to reuse both setup_identity_region and pagetable_identity_map as is, but feel free to modify them if you find it necessary.
 After you finish, you should be able to boot up egos-2000 normally and run commands like cat README or echo Hello!.

 TIP